Talking to the media about environmental illness (MCS or EHS)

 Commercial video and television tend to condense and simplify their stories more than public television.

 It is highly unlikely that they will show you making a lengthy statement or quote you at length.
-They may let you make such a statement, but it will be cut down or left out entirely.
+They may let you make such a statement, but it will be cut down to a sound bite or left out entirely.

 A TV crew can spend a full day with you, but the end result may be just a few minutes of video.
 A journalist may spend multiple days on a visit and call it “in-depth reporting,” but it is really still quite superficial.